kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

    synthesize a list from multiple individual scalar attributes inline (e.g., `expression: "[device.attributes['v'].r1, device.attributes['v'].r2]"`).
    This allows bridging older scalar-only drivers with KEP-5491 list matching.
-3. **Constraint Matching Semantics**: When `matchDerivedAttribute` evaluates a derived attribute that returns a list, it will adopt the exact same non-empty intersection matching semantics defined by KEP-5491.
+3. **Constraint Matching Semantics**: When `matchAttribute` evaluates a derived attribute that returns a list, it will adopt the exact same non-empty intersection matching semantics defined by KEP-5491.
 Scalar return values will be treated as single-element lists.

+#### Naming and Override Semantics for Derived Attributes
+We debate two design paths for validating `derivedAttributes` names:

+1. **Option 1 (Allow FQDNs e.g., `vendo.com/attr`)**: Enables derived attributes
+   to cleanly **override** static driver attributes of the same name, providing powerful inline flexibility at the slight risk of accidental shadowing.
+2. **Option 2 (Strictly Bare Names e.g., `shared-numa`)**: Enforces an absolute syntactic boundary between static (FQDN) and derived (bare) attributes, eliminating shadowing risks but preventing direct attribute overrides.

+Recommended: **Option 1 (Allowing FQDNs)**.
+Most manifest authors will naturally choose simple bare names.
+Conversely, authoring an FQDN override requires deliberate effort to duplicate a driver's schema, indicating clear user intent.
+Enabling this pattern provides great flexibility.

 ### Risks and Mitigations
 - **Risk**: A new CEL expression needs to be evaluated for each candidate device